Korchy/blender_eevee_materials_override/README.md

 Version history
 -
 1.3.0.
-- added "override selected" feature
+- added "override for selected objects" feature
-- added clear all feature
+- added clearing features for the object and the materials mode

 1.2.1.
 - Fixing bugs